PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 To do so, we need to define a **cost** function.
-By *minimizing* the cost function, the optimizer will determine the values of the circuit parameters that produces the desired outcome.
+By *minimizing* the cost function, the optimizer will determine the values of the circuit parameters that produce the desired outcome.

 In this case, our desired outcome is a Pauli-Z expectation value of :math:`-1`.
-Since we know that the Pauli-Z expectation is bound between :math:`[-1, 1]`, we can define a cost that is trivially the output of the QNode:
+Since we know that the Pauli-Z expectation is bound between :math:`[-1, 1]`, we can define our cost directly as the output of the QNode:

 .. code-block:: python